Zepo/Reflow/README.md

 @end
 ```

 On completion of each call of a action method, a store module will execute the block passed in `subscribe:`, passing in an instance of `RFAction` as a parameter of the block.
-Each instance of `RFAction` contains infomation like the `object` that the action method is sent to, the `selector` of the action method and the `arguments` that are passed to the action method.
+Each instance of `RFAction` contains infomation like the `object` that the action method is sent to, the `selector` of the action method and the `arguments` that are passed in to the action method.

 ```objective-c
 @interface RFAction : NSObject